Abahani Limited Dhaka: Revolutionary Era (1980–1991)

 Ashrafuddin Ahmed Chunnu was a vital player for the club from 1975 to 1988.

 The 1980s saw Abahani and Mohammedan dominate the First Division and their rivalry reach its peak.
-In the 70s the club did not have an established fanbase but over the following years the "Sky Blue Brigade" was established, rivalling the millions of Mohammedan supporters in the country.
+In the 70s the club did not have an established fan base, but over the following years the "Sky Blue Brigade" was established, rivalling the millions of Mohammedan supporters in the country.
 Although Mohammedan SC were crowned the first league winners of the new decade, Abahani responded with the signings of Sri Lankan defender Pakir Ali and Rahmatganj MFS midfield maestro Ashish Bhadra.
 The Ashish–Babul combination in the midfield served both the club and the country with great distinction, as Abahani won the league in 1981, and were joint champions of the Federation Cup alongside Mohammedan.
-In September 1982, Abahani star players, Kazi Salahuddin, Ashrafuddin Ahmed Chunnu, Golam Rabbani Helal and Kazi Anwar were summarily tried by the military court and sentenced to various terms of imprisonment for the disturbance caused by violently protesting a referee's decision in the Abahani-Mohammedan duel.
+In September 1982, Abahani star players Kazi Salahuddin, Ashrafuddin Ahmed Chunnu, Golam Rabbani Helal and Kazi Anwar were summarily tried by the military court and sentenced to various terms of imprisonment for the disturbance caused by violently protesting a referee's decision in the Abahani-Mohammedan duel.
 It was written in the indictment against them that they had initiated a conspiracy to overthrow the military government at the time.
-The four footballers were later released on the orders of Chief Martial Law Administrator General Hussain Muhammad Ershad, after agitated fans of both Mohammedan and Abahani protested throughout the country, the event was named as the "Black September" of Bangladeshi football.
+The four footballers were later released on the orders of Chief Martial Law Administrator General Hussain Muhammad Ershad after agitated fans of both Mohammedan and Abahani protested throughout the country; the event was named the "Black September" of Bangladeshi football.